CUH NHS 75th birthday logo

 Salt

 Continuing to follow a no added salt diet is recommended to help prevent high blood pressure.
-Avoid adding salt when cooking or at the table, instead you could try using pepper, herbs, spices, lemon juice, vinegar etc which will not affect your blood pressure.
+Avoid adding salt when cooking or at the table.
+Suitable alternatives include pepper, herbs, spices, lemon juice and vinegar.

 Calcium

 Long term steroid use can weaken your bones and increase the risk of fractures.
-Sufficient calcium intake may help prevent this.
-Good sources of calcium include milk, cheese, yoghurts, tofu, calcium-enriched soya products (choose lower fat options if you are conscious of your weight).
-You should aim for 3-4 portions a day.
-A portion is 125g yoghurt, 25g cheese (small matchbox size), 75g cottage cheese, 200mls milk.
+Sufficient calcium intake may help to prevent this.
+Good sources of calcium include milk, cheese, yoghurt, tofu and calcium-enriched soya products (choose lower-fat options if you are conscious of your weight).
+You should aim for three to four portions a day.
+A portion is 125g yoghurt, 25g cheese (small matchbox size), 75g cottage cheese, 200ml milk.

-After transplant you should avoid eating grapefruit/pomegranate/Seville oranges or drinking the juice of these fruit because they interfere with the levels of the anti-rejection medication.
-You should also check things which may contain grapefruit/pomegranate/Seville oranges such as mixed fruit juices.
+After transplant, you should avoid eating grapefruit, pomegranate and Seville oranges or drinking the juice of these fruits because they interfere with the levels of the anti-rejection medication.
+You should also check things which may contain grapefruit, pomegranate and Seville oranges such as mixed fruit juices.
 This includes pink grapefruits and star fruit.

 Food hygiene advice post-transplant

-After your kidney transplant you will have to take immunosuppressive medication, for example, Tacrolimus, Cyclosporin, Mycophenolate Mofetil or Azathioprine.
+After your kidney transplant you will have to take immunosuppressive medication, for example tacrolimus, ciclosporin, mycophenolate mofetil or azathioprine.
 These reduce the activity of your immune system to help prevent your new kidney from being rejected.
 Your immune system protects your body by fighting infections.

-When the level of your immune function is reduced, you will be more likely to catch infections.
-There is a risk of catching a food borne infection such as Listeria or Salmonella or E.Coli.
-You may not realise you have Listeria as some people have no symptoms.
+When the level of your immune function is reduced, you will be more likely to catch infections, including food-borne infections.
+There is a risk of catching a food borne infection such as listeria, Salmonella or E.coli.
+You may not realise that you have Listeria, as some people have no symptoms.
 Others develop mild flu-like symptoms such as headache, temperature, sore throat and diarrhoea.
 More serious complications, for example vomiting, can occur if the Listeria infection develops further within your body.

-Vomiting can mean you at higher risk of rejecting the graft due to an inability to take or keep down the immunosuppressant medication, reducing the concentration of the medication in the blood.
-In rare circumstances, and where you are not able to fight the infection, the medical team may choose to lower the dose of immunosuppressant medication sooner than planned, which also places you at a higher risk of rejection.
-If you follow the advice below, you will reduce the risk of getting a food borne infection.
+Vomiting can mean you are at higher risk of rejecting the new kidney due to an inability to take or keep down the immunosuppressive medication, reducing the concentration of the medication in the blood.
+In rare circumstances, and where you are not able to fight the infection, the medical team may choose to lower the dose of immunosuppressive medication sooner than planned, which also places you at a higher risk of rejection.
+It is therefore recommended that you use good food hygiene principles and avoid certain high risk foods.
+Following the advice below will reduce the risk of getting a food-borne infection.

 Some guidelines to help reduce your risk of infection from food and drinks: